RosettaCommons/documentation/application_documentation/docking/flex-pep-dock.md

 -   **Constraint file (optional):**
      As in any other Rosetta protocol, please refer to the [[constraint file]] documentation page for more information.

+PIPER-FlexPepDock requires:
+-   **Starting structure:**
+    Free receptor structure (bound or unbound conformation)

+-   **Peptide sequence:**
+    In FASTA or in simple text file format.
+Peptides up to 13 amino acids were used for benchmarking

+-   **Native structure (optional):**
+    In case the complex structure is known, it can be provided as 'native' structure.
+Otherwise, after refinement step the top-scoring structure will be used as a reference structure for the RMSD calculation.

+-   **Peptide secondary structure (optional):**

 Options
 =======